 Mitsubishi to buy Dutch power firm Eneco for 4.1 billion euros

-AMSTERDAM, Nov 25 (Reuters) - A consortium led by Japan's Mitsubishi Corp 8058.T is to buy Eneco, the Dutch energy company owned by 44 cities, in a deal that values it at 4.1 billion euros ($4.52 billion), Eneco said on Monday.
+AMSTERDAM, Nov 25 (Reuters) - Eneco, the Dutch energy company owned by 44 cities, has agreed to be purchased by a consortium led by Japan's Mitsubishi Corp 8058.T in a deal that values it at 4.1 billion euros ($4.52 billion), it said on Monday.

-Eneco, a highly-valued asset due to its strong focus on renewable energy, said it had been swayed by Mitsubishi's plans to allow the company to continue its strategy and corporate identity.
+Eneco said it had been swayed by Mitsubishi's plans to allow the company to continue its strategic plans to invest heavily in renewable energy.

-"The consortium made the best offer for shareholders and all other stakeholders of Eneco, including employees," the company said in a statement.

-The Mitsubishi offer beat two other consortiums bidding for Eneco, one led by Shell RDSa.L and the other by Rabobank.

-Under the terms of the deal, Mitsubishi will own 80% of Eneco and partner Chubu 9502.T will own 20%.
+Under the terms of the deal, Mitsubishi will own 80% of Eneco and partner Chubu 9502.T 20%.

-The deal, which is backed by Eneco's boards and a committee representing shareholders, must still be approved early next year by Eneco's municipal shareholders.
+The deal, which is backed by Eneco's boards, must still be approved next year by Eneco's municipal shareholders.

-Eneco said Mitsubishi already owns 400MW of Dutch offshore wind power, and would combine those operations with Eneco.

-In September, Eneco reported first half earnings before interest, taxes, depreciation and amortisation (EBITDA) of 272 million euros ($303 million) for the first half of 2019, up from 230 million euros a year earlier.

 ($1 = 0.9073 euros)